msv-lab/f1x/doc/Development.md

 2. Code transformation module (f1x-transform)
 3. Analysis runtime (libf1xrt.so)

-The repair module is responsible for running tests, maintaining search space and partitioning, and synthesizing meta-program. f1x-transform is responsible for instrumenting buggy code, applying transformation schemas to suspicious locations and applying generated patches.
+The repair module is responsible for running tests, maintaining search space and partitioning, and synthesizing analysis runtime. f1x-transform is responsible for instrumenting buggy code, applying transformation schemas to suspicious locations and applying generated patches.
 The analysis runtime library is responsible for computing test-equivalence partitions.

 ## Repair workflow ##